 \begin{theorem} Let $\C{K} \subseteq \B{R}^d$ be a convex set, let $\mu \geq 0$ and let $\C{A}$ be algorithm for online optimization with semi-bandit feedback.
 If $\BF{F}$ be a $\mu$-strongly convex function class over $\C{K}$, then we have

 Moreover, if $\BF{F}$ is closed under $\mu$-quadratization, then we have equality. \end{theorem}

 See Appendix~\ref{app:main} for proof.

-\begin{corollary}[Theorem~14 in~\cite{abernethy2008optimal}] The min-max regret bound of the problem of online linear optimization with deterministic feedback and online convex optimization with deterministic feedback are equal. \end{corollary} To see why this is true, note that any algorithm has the same performance in both settings.
+\begin{corollary}[Theorem~14 in~\cite{abernethy2008optimal}] The min-max regret bounds of online linear optimization with deterministic feedback and online convex optimization with deterministic feedback are equal. \end{corollary} To see why this is true, note that any algorithm has the same performance in both settings.
 So it follows that an optimal algorithm for one setting is optimal for the other and therefore the min-max regret bounds are equal.